 The ACLU of Kentucky has more than 8,000 members statewide.
-It is governed by a Board of Directors elected by the membership and its work is accomplished through a network of volunteers, coordinated by a staff of seven working out of its Louisville office.
+It is governed by a Board of Directors elected by the membership and its work is accomplished through a network of volunteers, coordinated by staff working out of its Louisville office.

 Our Mission: Preserving Liberty

 The American Civil Liberties Union of Kentucky (ACLU) is freedom’s watchdog, working daily in courts, legislatures and communities to defend the individual rights and liberties guaranteed to all people by the Constitutions of the United States and the Commonwealth of Kentucky:

 Our right to freedom of speech, association, assembly, and the press;

 Our right to freedom of religion, supported by the strict separation of church and state;

 Our right to be treated fairly by the government whenever life, liberty or property is at stake;

 Our right to be free from unwarranted government intrusion into our personal and private affairs; and